Glossop Kitchen

 Bramhall Kitchen

 This good quality kitchen was finished in natural oak.
 The customer wanted to remove some elements to modernise it so we removed the dental moulding from the cornice and replaced the glazed door with a matching centre panel.
-The paint on the doors, frames and pilasters was completely removed and refinished at our workshop.
+The paint on the doors, frames and pilasters was completely removed and refinished.
 The colour was matched to Farrow and Ball’s “Purbeck Stone”.

 -